mward19/mward19.github.io/content/projects/Principal Component Pursuit/index.md

 This project is inspired by a common application of PCP: [identifying video segments in surveillance camera feeds](https://www.sciencedirect.com/science/article/pii/S1077314213002294?via%3Dihub) where something of interest is happening.
 The video above simulates this in just a few seconds.

 I have yet to successfully apply this method to tomograms, but my advisor and I thought it was fascinating, so we feel like we succeeded anyway!
+I implemented the method in Julia, a language I am coming to love.
+See my implementation code on [GitHub](https://www.github.com/mward19/pcp).

 If you would like to learn more details, read the longer summary below.

 ## Longer summary
 ### What is this?
-This is an implementation and demonstration of Principal Component Pursuit, a way to solve the [Robust Principal Component Analysis problem](https://en.wikipedia.org/wiki/Robust_principal_component_analysis), which is here applied to a short video I shot.
+This is an implementation and demonstration of Principal Component Pursuit, a way to solve the [Robust Principal Component Analysis](https://en.wikipedia.org/wiki/Robust_principal_component_analysis) problem, which is here applied to a short video I shot.

 ### What am I seeing?
 I recorded the top video in my lab.
 I wanted a video with a mostly static background and something moving in the foreground.